 The client-designer relationship

-When designers deal with clients, they build a relationship.
-It begins from those first impressions, and ideally continues for many years.
+When designers and clients work together they build a relationship.
+It begins from those first impressions, and often continues for quite a few years.

-As the client, know that your designer values your business.
-They’re not providing you with design based on aesthetics, and one that took 30 minutes to create.
-They look deep into your business plan, your company mission, your background, your way of dealing with people, and many other aspects your brand.
+As the client, rest assured that your designer values your business.
+He or she isn’t providing you with design based purely on aesthetics, or one that took half an hour to create.
+The designer looks deep into your business plan, your company mission, your background, your way of dealing with people, and many other aspects about your brand.

-This allows your designer to offer a timeless identity that doesn’t need to be re-hashed as soon as the latest trend has passed.
-Logo trends come and go, and should only be used to stay aware of what’s out there — not as a rule to follow.
+This allows your designer to offer a timeless identity that doesn’t need redesigned as soon as the latest trend has passed.
+Logo trends come and go, and should only be used to stay aware of what’s out there — not as a rule that needs followed.

 Logo design contest entries

-- How many questions were asked of the client?
+- How many questions were asked of the me?

-- How much research was conducted into the business holding the contest?
+- How much research was conducted into my business?

 - Was any brainstorming or sketching carried out?